Notable People

 Her second major book, The Means of Reproduction, makes that especially clear.
 Her official site describes it as a work of investigative journalism about the global politics of women's bodies, reproductive rights, and development.
 That subject might have become a purely moral essay.
 Instead Goldberg treated it as a transnational political system involving religion, nationalism, bureaucracy, and demography.

 She did something similar again in The Goddess Pose, a biography of Indra Devi that looks at first like a sharp detour into cultural history.
-It was not really a detour.
-It showed Goldberg's interest in how ideas travel, mutate, and attach themselves to longing, aspiration, and self-making.
+The detour showed Goldberg's interest in how ideas travel, mutate, and attach themselves to longing, aspiration, and self-making.
 Even when she writes a life story, she tends to ask what larger structure the life helps expose.

 By the time Goldberg reached the Times, the through-line had become unmistakable.